openmrs/openmrs-esm-core/packages/framework/esm-framework/docs/API.md

 ▸ **toDateObjectStrict**(`omrsDateString`): `Date` \| ``null``

-Converts the object to a date object if it is a valid ISO date time string.
+Converts the object to a date object if it is an OpenMRS ISO date time string.
+Otherwise returns null.

 #### Parameters